ant358/oanda_v20_platform_public/readme.md

 ## Changes on fork ahead of the upstream remote

-* added the marketdata.py module and database to collect and store market data for use developing and running trading strategies.
+* added the marketdata.py module and database to collect and store market data.
+Use for developing and running trading strategies.

     DB Browser https://sqlitebrowser.org/ can be used for easy viewing and querying of the database.
-Focused on daily data it incudes a table for every tradable instrument with:
+Focused on daily data it includes a table for every tradable instrument with:
     * The Last 60 days of data
     * Yesterdays Volume, Open, High, Low, and Close
     * The 55 day Vol, O, H, L, C